surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.21.2-dev.1 =
+= 6.21.2-dev.2 =

-(2020/02/18) Moved the Schema Type option, in the Document SSO metabox, above / before the Open Graph Type.
+(2020/02/19) Moved the Schema Type option in the Document SSO metabox just above the Open Graph Type option.
+Added a jQuery change event to dynamically update the Open Graph type value based on the selected Schema type.

 = 6.21.1 =